 The Burley Bee is the only trailer offered by Burley that is a trailer ONLY.
 This means that it can’t convert to a stroller or a jogger.
 The Honey Bee is the same as the Bee, except that it converts to a stroller as well.

 If you know you’re only ever going to want to use your trailer to pull behind your bike, the Bee makes sense for a lower price tag because you’re not paying for extra bells and whistles you don’t want.

 Keep in mind that Burley, like all trailer companies, offers better comfort and more features as you upgrade to a higher model.
-For Burley, those higher models come standard with a single swivel stroller wheel and also allow you to purchase conversion kits for a 4-wheel stroller or a jogging wheel.
+For Burley, those higher models come standard with a single swivel stroller wheel and also allow you to purchase conversion kits for a 4-wheel stroller, jogging wheel, or ski kit.

 The nicer the model, you’ll get upgrades like a bench seat, premium padded seating, more interior space, suspension, and reclinability.
 If you want the nicest trailer money can buy, you’ll want to upgrade to the Encore X or D’Lite X, which both come standard as a stroller.